markbunyevacz/energia-ai-python/IMPLEMENTATION_BACKLOG.md

 # Implementation Backlog

 This document tracks the progress of the project implementation, divided into phases.
-Each phase will be marked with its status: 🕒 Not Started, ⏳ In Progress, ✅ Completed, ⏸️ Paused.
+Each phase will be marked with its status: 🕒 Not Started, ⏳ In Progress, ✅ Completed, ⏸️ Paused, ⚠️ Verified with Issues.

 ---